DovileM/VeterinarySystem_database/README.md

 # database
-Thi project wa created for studies.
+Thi project was created for studies.